 Your account contains sensitive and important information, which is why security and access to it is very important to us.

-In order to keep you account secure and provide a more convenient login experience, we encourage you to have a list of Trusted Devices.
+In order to keep your account secure and provide a more convenient login experience, we encourage you to have a list of Trusted Devices.
 Adding a device to your list of Trusted Devices allows you to login from that device for the next 14 days without being prompted to complete two factor authentication.

 What is a Trusted Device?